ali-anwar1/ali-anwar1/README.md

 ## Welcome to my Profile

 ## 👋 About Me
-I’m an AI-aware Full-Stack Web Developer with 9+ years of professional experience, working across Python, Java, JavaScript/TypeScript, Golang, and PHP.
+I’m Full-Stack Web Developer with over 9 years of professional experience, working with different languages such Python, JavaScript/TypeScript and PHP.

-I’ve developed scalable solutions using frameworks such as FastAPI and Django REST Framework (Python), Spring Boot (Java), NestJS, Express, and Koa (Node.js), as well as Laravel and CodeIgniter (PHP).
+I’ve developed scalable solutions using frameworks such as FastAPI and Django REST Framework, NestJS, Express, and Koa, as well as Laravel and CodeIgniter (PHP).

-On the frontend, I primarily work with Next.js, React, and Electron, with prior experience in Vue.js (2.x).
+On the frontend, I primarily work with NextJs, ReactJs, and ElectronJs, with prior experience in Vue.js (2.x).

 I have hands-on experience with both SQL (PostgreSQL, MySQL, MSSQL) and NoSQL (MongoDB, Redis) databases and have built APIs following GraphQL, REST, and SOAP standards.